newt196/Python-rep/Leetcode & Algorithms/169. Majority Element | Boyer Moore used/README.md

 <img width="864" alt="image" src="https://github.com/user-attachments/assets/fdc92e8a-1b6d-47ed-b965-95de713dde92" />

+After editing, the algo used here is the Boyer Moore Algorithm.

+Literally based off of comparing elements in a row.

 This is the redo of the question, because i was getting a time limit exceeded.
 Failed on 25/42